pyrmont/articles.inqk.net/src/_posts/2025-01-09-janet-dir-structure.md

 - `bin/`: This directory contains the binscripts that your package may provide.
 In my [Lemongrass][lg] package, for example, I provide a CLI utility, `lg`, that is installed together with the package.

-[lg]: https://github.com/pyrmont/lemongrass “Visit the GitHub repository for the Lemongrass package.”
+[lg]: https://github.com/pyrmont/lemongrass "Visit the GitHub repository for the Lemongrass package."

 - `deps/`: This directory contains vendored dependencies that your package uses.
 I’ve moved to using vendored dependencies as a way to avoid some of the issues that arise when you’re trying to share dependencies across all packages.[^1]